PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-13 17:05:29
+Last updated: 2024-04-13 17:06:02
-Random Quote: If I could be a different person, I promise you, I would.
-Not 'cause I want it, but 'cause they do. - Rue Bennett
+Random Quote: Elia of Dorne.
+I killed her screaming whelp.
+Then I raped her.
+Then I smashed her fucking head in like this.  -  Gregor Clegane